Grow Heart-Leaf Milkweed for Monarch Butterflies!

 Buy Asclepias Cordifolia Milkweed Seeds and Plants

-If I were butterfly gardening in CA, NV, OR then this pretty milkweed would be on my list for attracting Monarchs!
-However, I intend to give it a try anyway.
+If I were butterfly gardening in CA, NV, OR then this pretty milkweed would be high on my list for attracting Monarchs!
 If you are not located within the native region of Heart-leaf milkweed and want to stay with milkweed that is native for you, we have other milkweed plants you may want to consider.
 Milkweed plants will bring the Monarch butterflies to your garden, and the eggs, caterpillars, and chrysalises are so easy and beautiful to raise indoors or just watch in the garden.